OCSAF/freevulnsearch/README.md

 The CVEs are queried by default using the CPEs determined by NMAP via the ingenious and public API of the cve-search.org project, which is provided by circl.lu.
 For more information visit https://www.cve-search.org/api/ .

-**Installation:**
+## Installation:

+You can either specify the script path directly in the NMAP command, for example

+    nmap -sV --script ~/freevulnsearch <target>

-Simply copy the NSE script freevulnsearch.nse into the corresponding script directory of the NMAP installation.
+or copy the script into the appropriate directory of your NMAP installation.

-* In KALI LINUX™ for example: /usr/share/nmap/scripts/
+    In KALI LINUX™ for example: /usr/share/nmap/scripts/

-**Usage:**
+    sudo nmap --script-ubdatedb

+Important note: Many queries can cause problems with the API when scanning directly into categories such as safe etc. It is recommended to run freevulnsearch.nse separately without additional NSE scripts.
+Therefore I removed the assignment scripts from the categories safe and vuln at the moment and only specified the category external.
+If you do not want to make an assignment to the category external, then do not execute the nmap --script-updatedb command mentioned above.

+## Usage:

 The usage is simple, just use NMAP -sV and this script.

-* nmap -sV --script freevulnsearch *target*
+    nmap -sV --script ~/freevulnsearch <target>

+It is recommended to run freevulnsearch.nse separately without additional NSE scripts.

-**CPE exception handling for format:**
+## CPE exception handling for format:

 If a NMAP CPE is not clear, several functions in the freevulnsearch.nse script check whether the formatting of the CPE is inaccurate.
 For example: